Monday, January 02, 2012

 The Gita adapted certain philosophical ideas that were surely revolutionary when they first arose and challenged the ritualistic Vedic religion.
 However, centuries later, in light of the contending intellectual and moral ideas of its day, it had assumed the role of a highly conservative tract, aligning itself with orthodoxy, authority, and hierarchy.
 Whereas I see the Mahabharata as great literature: many-layered, open-ended, and replete with the pleasures of a complex story, which also happens to have a decidedly anti-war sensibility.
 The Gita, as I noted in Part 1, was composed much later under the realities of a new age.
 It ‘is not an integral part of the Mahabharata,’writes Easwaran.‘It is essentially an Upanishad, and my conjecture is that it was set down by an inspired seer and inserted into the epic [later].’
 To the extent it can be admired as a standalone text (a commonplace treatment, as standalone commentaries on it abound; now there are even demands to make it the first ‘National Book’ of India), it can be critiqued as one too.

 Without drastic overlooking and embellishing (in the manner of Gandhi), I consider the Gita a poor moral guide to our daily lives.
 Why do so many people resist this idea?
-Perhaps they have neither read the Gita, nor any contrarian critiques; or they are being reactionary patriots about their heritage; or perhaps their faith in it is too strong.
-After all, which book deserves the sort of uncritical adoration that so many Hindus—especially among the highly educated members of the upper classes—have for it today?
+Perhaps they have neither read the Gita, nor any contrarian critiques; or they are being reactionary patriots about ‘their heritage’; or perhaps their faith in it is too strong.
+After all, which book deserves the sort of uncritical adoration that so many Hindus, especially among the highly educated members of the upper classes, have for the Gita today?

 All Gita quotes in this essay come from Eknath Easwaran’s translationof the Gita, with embedded hyperlinks to a translation by the Bhagavad Gita Trust, which also presents every verse in Sanskrit, transliterated, commented on, and sung beautifully.
 Other online translations abound.
 The artwork in this essay was found via Google Images but the artists’ names were unfortunately not available.